Multi-Turn Adaptive Prompting Attack on Large Vision-Language Models: Introduction

 \section{Introduction}

 \emph{Large language models} (LLMs) have shown remarkable generative capabilities across diverse domains~\citep{gcg, autoDan, autoDAN-turbo}.
 To ensure their outputs remain legal and ethical, safety alignment are applied to prevent the generation of harmful content~\citep{gcg, jailbreakbench, pair}.
-However, these safeguards are vulnerable to \textit{jailbreak} attacks~\citep{gcg, harmbench, autoDan}, in which adversaries construct modified prompts to bypass safety restrictions.
-Beyond manual prompts, jailbreaks can be from \textit{red-teaming LLMs} where adversarial prompts are automatically generated and dynamically refined throughout the dialogue~\citep{crescendo}, giving rise to \textit{multi-turn jailbreaks}~\citep{chainOfAttack}.
+However, these safeguards are vulnerable to \textit{jailbreak} attacks~\citep{gcg, harmbench, autoDan}, where adversaries construct modified prompts to bypass safety restrictions.
+Of greater concern, adversarial prompts can be automatically generated from \textit{red-teaming LLMs} at scale and iteratively refined throughout the dialogue~\citep{crescendo}, giving rise to \textit{multi-turn jailbreaks}~\citep{chainOfAttack}.
 Compared to single-turn attacks, multi-turn jailbreaks are more effective and harder to defend against, as harmful content is gradually introduced across turns rather than injected all at once~\citep{representationStudyMultiTurnAttacks}.

-While multi-turn jailbreaks have been the preferable strategy for attacking LLMs~\citep{representationStudyMultiTurnAttacks}, this approach has not been well recognized in the context of \textit{large vision-language models} (LVLMs)~\citep{reveal}.
+While multi-turn jailbreak attacks have proven effective against text-only LLMs~\citep{representationStudyMultiTurnAttacks}, effectively extending such attacks to \emph{large vision-language models} (LVLMs) remains underexplored~\citep{reveal}.
 Compared to text-only LLMs, LVLMs possess remarkable cognition in integrating language understanding with visual perception~\citep{QR}.
-This multimodal nature of LVLMs has made it common practice to incorporate visual inputs in jailbreak attempts to enhance their effectiveness~\citep{visualRolePlay}.
-However, two critical gaps remain unexplored. \textit{First}, it is unclear how malicious content within the visual modality can be gradually added across multiple turns of interaction with an LVLM. \textit{At a deeper level}, it is not well understood how the harmful cues in one modality, either textual or visual, can align and reinforce, rather than contradict, those in the other modality, thereby amplifying the overall jailbreak attack effectiveness.
+Therefore, incorporating visual inputs into jailbreak attempts has emerged as a common practice to enhance attack effectiveness~\citep{visualRolePlay,mei2026veattack,cui2026toward}.
+However, two critical gaps remain under explored: \textit{first}, how malicious visual content can be gradually added across multiple interactions with an LVLM; and \textit{at a deeper level}, how harmful cues across modalities, either textual or visual, can mutually reinforce rather than contradict one another, thereby amplifying attack effectiveness.

 In this paper, we present the first attempt to investigate the above-mentioned gaps.
 Through extensive experiments, we find that as safety guardrails become increasingly sophisticated, single-turn LVLM attacks often fail against safety-aligned LVLMs (Section \ref{Sec: eval and analysis}), motivating a shift toward multi-turn jailbreaks on LVLMs.
 However, directly using existing multi-turn LLM jailbreaks (Figure~\ref{fig:methodlogy_aritecture}.a) or extending them by naively adding visual inputs (Figure~\ref{fig:methodlogy_aritecture}.b) proves ineffective, as the straightforward insertion of malicious information will easily trigger defenses, resulting in conservative LVLM's responses.
 These findings highlight the need to intelligently optimize text-vision prompts to elicit progressively more malicious responses through less-defendable attack actions step-by-step (Figure~\ref{fig:methodlogy_aritecture}.c), rather than merely aligning them superficially by the textual and visual content.